shashankAcn/cldr-ta/README.md

 #### Scalability

-The solution is highly scalable in relation to 2 factors - Storage & Requests.
+The solution is highly scalable in relation to 3 factors - Storage, Data Availability & Requests.
 Let's take a look at both these factors:

-##### Storage
+##### Storage & Data Availability

-For Storage of images, the solution uses AWS S3.
+For Storage and Data availability for the Application, the solution uses AWS S3 which is highly scalable, resilient and provides 99.999999999% (11 9's) durability.
+By using S3, the architecture promises to meet the business requirements at all times.
+AWS S3 can scale up/down based on requirements and there is no upfront charges / resource procurement cycles.

+#### Performance